Input Tax Credits and Input Tax Refunds

 However, even if most registrants claim their ITCs and ITRs as soon as they can, they generally have four years in which to claim their ITCs and ITRs for a given reporting period.
 This four-year period begins on the filing deadline for the return in which they could have claimed the ITCs and ITRs.

 Sylvia is registered for the GST and the QST, and files her returns on a quarterly basis.
 In December 2013, she made purchases for use in the course of her commercial activities.
 She therefore has until January 31, 2018 (that is, the deadline for the return covering the reporting period from October 1 to December 31, 2017) to claim ITCs and ITRs on the purchases she made in December 2013.

-The four-year period is reduced to two years for listed financial institutions (This link will open a new window) (other than corporations that are considered financial institutions because they made an election to deem certain supplies they make to be supplies of financial services), such as banks, insurers or trusts.
+The four-year period is reduced to two years for listed financial institutions (other than corporations that are considered financial institutions because they made an election to deem certain supplies they make to be supplies of financial services), such as banks, insurers or trusts.

 The period is also reduced for persons whose taxable sales or supplies during each of the two fiscal years preceding the fiscal year in question exceeded $6 million.
 However, the period is four years for charities and businesses if 90% or more of their supplies (excluding supplies of financial services) made during either of the two fiscal years prior to the fiscal year in question were taxable supplies.